 '' "Chapter VI: The Abyss Gazes Also", skirts around this trope.
 The focus character, a psychiatrist trying to interview Rorschach, finds himself falling deeper and deeper into nihilism with each session.
 He hits rock bottom, declaring that man is just a successful virus on a ball of dirt, but he gets better towards the end, when he re-encounters his estranged wife, having decided that helping people is all we have.
 The chapter title is taken from a Nietzsche quote that appears in full at chapter's end.

 Lampshaded in the DCU where nihilist Kid Amazo (whose intro features him talking to a Nietzsche bust that talks back to him, just to give you an idea that this is a guy with the combined powers of the Justice League and is completely off his rocker) is preparing to fight the League after a Face-Heel Turn and begins a Straw Nihilist speech to the bust.
 The bust points out that Kid Amazo is doing things that go against what Nietzsche believed.
-It was promptly smashed.
+It's promptly smashed.

 TAO from the Wildstorm Universe.
 As mentioned in Ed Brubaker's Sleeper: "The Tactical Augmented Organism (TAO) looked at life and saw Chaos and Order.
 Humanity's denial of Chaos appalled him.
 So he would tear it all down and fill the world with chaos,if only to watch mankind cling to their illusions as they burned around them."